vhladko/cybellum/README.md

 Please use the provided starter App as a foundation for your implementation.
 Feel free to make use of the available dependencies and resources to accomplish the task efficiently.

-Here are the expertise and skills we would like you to demonstrate while developing the login page:
+Here are the expertise and skills we would like you to demonstrate while developing the login page. **Please read carefully**:

 * **Project Files and Folders**: Demonstrate your understanding of the importance of project organization and maintainability by creating a well-structured project and folder architecture.
 Follow best practices for organizing components, styles, utilities, and other relevant files to ensure scalability and ease of maintenance.
 * **React**: Showcase your proficiency in React by structuring the login page components and managing the application state efficiently.